Mental Health and Wellbeing at Mortlake P-12 College

 Mortlake P-12 College provides an internal student wellbeing service to Primary and Secondary students.

-The Student Wellbeing Team at Mortlake P-12 College aims to provide a comprehensive Student Wellbeing Program that builds and promotes a sense of belonging and resilience which will assist students to achieve a successful pathway in a safe and supportive environment.
+The Mental Health and Wellbeing Team at Mortlake P-12 College aims to provide a comprehensive Student Wellbeing Program that builds and promotes a sense of belonging and resilience which will assist students to achieve a successful pathway in a safe and supportive environment.

-The College Student Wellbeing team consists of staff members with diverse and specialised backgrounds.
-The Wellbeing Team consists of Principal, Assistant Principal, Student Wellbeing Officer, Mental Health in Primary School Leader, Mental Health Practitioner and School Nurse.
-The Wellbeing Team meets regularly to allocate referrals and liaise on appropriate support for students in need or at risk.
-The College Wellbeing Team works with staff, families and outside agencies to support the wellbeing of our students.
+The College Mental Health and Wellbeing Team consists of staff members with diverse and specialised backgrounds.
+The team consists of Principal, Assistant Principal, Student Wellbeing Officer, Mental Health in Primary School Leader, Mental Health Practitioner, Secondary School Nurse and the School Wide Positive Behaviour Support coordinator.
+The team meets regularly to allocate referrals and liaise on appropriate support for students in need or at risk.
+The team works with staff, families and outside agencies to support the wellbeing of our students.

 The Mental Health and Wellbeing Team at Mortlake College can make a significant difference in the lives of students, staff, and the wider community in a variety of impactful ways.
 Here’s how they can contribute: